waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Primary Goal:** Deliver Kenya to Fisher on Route 31.
 - **Secondary Goal:** Travel to Mahogany Town (Route 42).
 - **Tertiary Goal:** Train Party to Level 30+.
-- **Immediate Action:** Navigate Fly Map.
+- **Immediate Action:** Open Mistral's Menu.
-  1. Selected Mistral -> FLY.
-  2. Map is opening.
-  3. Verify Cursor Position (New Bark or Cherrygrove?).
-  4. Navigate to Violet City.
-  5. Confirm Landing.
+  1. Cursor is on Mistral.
+  2. Press A to open Sub-menu.
+  3. Verify Sub-menu opens (Check for "FLY").
+  4. Next Turn: Select FLY.
 - **Hypothesis:** The game expects ALL CAPS for the password phrase.
 - **Backup:** If this fails, I will search for the "Sleeping Man" Cooltrainer M at (33, 9) again, but logic points to the Fisher (who asked for mail and was sleeping).
 - **Hypothesis:** The game expects ALL CAPS for the password phrase.